eruiztech/Csharp/README.md

 # C Sharp
-Built an operating system using Cosmos and C Sharp.
+Built an operating system using Cosmos OS and C Sharp.